Compensation in Energy Arbitration

 An alternative to DCF: the market-valuation approach

-The market-valuation approach is outward looking insofar as it appeals to the market to discover the price at which willing buyers and willing sellers are prepared to transact for comparable assets, businesses, companies or shares from which a valuation of the particular asset or company can be extrapolated.
+Unlike the DCF approach, the market-valuation approach is outward looking insofar as it appeals to the market to discover the price at which willing buyers and willing sellers are prepared to transact for comparable assets, businesses, companies or shares from which a valuation of the particular asset or company can be extrapolated.
+There are two main types of market-valuation technique: the comparable transactions approach, which looks at arms-length transactions involving comparable assets, and the market capitalisation (for publicly-traded companies) and comparable companies (for private companies) approach, which looks at the value of the company (or comparable companies) on the stock market.

 Alternatively, rather than being used as the primary valuation method, the market-valuation approach may prove to be a useful check on a DCF valuation approach.
 Thus, in Enron Creditors Recovery Corporation v.
 Argentine Republic, the tribunal referred to the company’s market capitalisation (given that the company’s shares were traded on the Buenos Aires and New York stock exchanges) to find that it was ‘satisfied that the figures resulting from DCF do not show unreasonable differences with those resulting from the verification done in light of the stock market value’.